 2 Mins Read

-A new membership platform, The Plant Powered Women’s Network, will be launching in the next months to create a global ethical leadership community for vegan and plant-based women.
+A new membership platform, The Vegan Women’s Leadership Network, will be launching in the next months to create a global ethical leadership community for vegan and plant-based women.
 It will be launched by Katrina Fox, an Australia-based journalist and founder of Vegan Business Media, and a well known presence in the vegan media world.
 The announcement comes during the Covid-19 pandemic, which has highlighted the need for a systemwide shift towards ethical leadership that values people, animals and the planet.

-Starting with an online membership platform that will launch this June, the Plant Powered Women’s Network will offer live webinars and interviews with plant-based female leaders across all industries, from corporations and businesses to NGOs, politics, fitness and health.
+Starting with an online membership platform that will launch this June, the Vegan Women’s Leadership Network will offer live webinars and interviews with plant-based female leaders across all industries, from corporations and businesses to NGOs, politics, fitness and health.
 There will also be virtual networking events, online training courses and curated resources that are designed to help vegan women become leaders across a wide range of fields.